geowarin/gist-templates-plugin/README.md

 ## Change log

+* v0.12 : Fixes a crash in intellij 13
 * v0.11 : Support for intellij 11 to 13
 * v0.1 : basic support for user's github account and his favorites